Table of Contents

 - Maintain hygiene: Reduce infection risk with proper handwashing and vaccinations.

-- Seek support: Engage with counselors or support groups to manage emotional challenges.
+- Seek support: Engage with counsellors or support groups to manage emotional challenges.